deepsense-ai/seahorse/docs/operations/write_transformer.md

 ---

 A `Write Transformer` operation saves a [Transformer](../classes/transformer.html) to a directory at the specified location.
-If a directory with that name already exists, it will be overwritten.

 It can be subsequently read using the [Read Transformer](read_transformer.html) operation.